Boschelli/academic-kickstart/content/authors/admin/_index.md

   - Visitors
 highlight_name: false
 ---
+Hi!
 I am a Ph.D candidate in th Department of Political Science at Washington University in St. Louis.
-I broadly study American political behavior, and political methodology.
-I have a particular interest in political participation and representation within local governments.
+I study political behavior particularly within the realm of local politics.
+My current research examines how individuals participate across overlapping local governments as well as how institutional changes to local governments affects participation.
+I also have interests in political methodology, and American political polarization.
 You can get in touch with me by the email linked below.